-Russian Model Evgeniya Lvovna Wears Skintight Yoga Pants For Her ‘Amazing Push Day’
+Russian Model Evgeniya Lvovna Wears Skintight Yoga Pants For Her 'Amazing Push Day'

-Social media star Evgeniya Lvovna wowed her 1.2 million Instagram followers after posting a series of clips where she demonstrated her “amazing push day.”
+Social media star Evgeniya Lvovna wowed her 1.2 million Instagram followers after posting a series of clips in which she demonstrated her "amazing push day."

 For the occasion, Lvovna modeled a pair of incredibly tight yoga pants.
 They were a bright cerulean shade that not only added a fun pop of color to the upload but also brought out the stunning blue tones of Lvovna's eyes.